ratracegrad/Shortly-Express/README.md

 # Shortly Express

-Demonstraton of using Express server with a Sqlite database to shorten and store URLs.
+> Demonstraton of using Express server with a Sqlite database to shorten and store URLs.
 Shortly Express is hosted on a Node Express server.

+## Technology Stack
+1. Node.js
+2. Express
+3. Sqlite

+## Requirements
+- Node.js
+- Express
+- Sqlite

+## Installation
+1. Download the repository
+2. Install client dependencies with `npm install`
+4. Launch Express server with `node shortly.js`
+5. Create an account
+6. Enter your favorite URLs to shorten

 ## Operation
 First you must create an account.
 Accounts are stored in a sqlite database.

 After creating your account, login.
 Enter your favorite URL to shorten.
 Click the `shorten` button.
 All URLs that have been shortened can be seen.

+## Live Preview
+[You can see this repo live here](http://jb-shortly.herokuapp.com/).
+The demo is hosted on Heroku.

 ## Screenshot
 Shortly Express login screen